aerickt/lapwing-for-beginners/src/Chapter-14.md

 ![](img/14-haepz.png)

-What's happening is that Plover recognizes that the outline `HAEP` is defined as "happy" (this is a Lapwing/Plover brief) and so tries to fold the `-Z` suffix key into the translation.
+Plover recognizes that the outline `HAEP` is defined as "happy" (this is a Lapwing/Plover brief) and so tries to fold the `-Z` suffix key into the translation.
 Because of the orthography rules built into the English steno engine, Plover removes the ending "y" and adds "ies" to the translation.

 This happens with all of the suffix keys—try out `HAEPD`, `HAEPS`, and `HAEPG`.